sybila/biodivine-bn-classifier/README.md

 ```

 However, note that the application will execute from the `src-tauri` folder, so the arguments
-need to be either absolute paths, or paths relative to the `src-tauri` folder.
+need to be either absolute paths or paths relative to the `src-tauri` folder.
 Furthermore,
 in this mode, the app is compiled without optimizations, so the interface can be slow for even
-moderately-sized models.
+moderately sized models.
 This mode should allow you to use standard
 JavaScript developer console to debug/inspect the UI.